 Black's Law # 8: In any case, you have a small universe of evidence available to you.
 Each piece counts.
-You must find a method, a rule, a statute, a case, or, as a last resort, beg to get the judge to admit it.
+You must find a method, a rule, a statute, a case, or a new policy reason to get the judge to admit it.
 Don't take no for an answer.
 Keep pushing new avenues.
 Best example: the Supreme Court threw out the hearsay rule to allow admission of critical evidence in Chambers v.
 Mississippi.
-Remember you are an advocate, not a judge.
-Find a way.
+You are an advocate, not the judge.
+Find a solution.

 Yogi Berra once famously said: "You can observe a lot by watching."
-Lawyers spend huge amounts of money on jury consultants to understand how jurors think about a particular issue.
-Through polling, focus groups and mock trials, we try to anticipate jurors' reactions to evidence and witnesses and how to frame the issues for them.
+Lawyers spend huge amounts of money on jury consultants to understand how jurors think.
+Through polling, focus groups and mock trials, we try to anticipate jurors' reactions to our case and how to frame the issues for them.
 What message do we want to communicate and how do we get it across?
 Identify the arguments, and then how to communicate them effectively.

 So sitting in the jury box and observing and evaluating the lawyers' performances and the evidence is an important learning tool.
 As has been noted, stupid people never learn from their mistakes, smart people learn from their mistakes, but geniuses learn from other people's mistakes.
-So let's be geniusesand learn from others' mistakes and successes.
-So an important part of this class is watching and analyzing the performance of the lawyers, witnesses, and how the rules and strategy interact.
+Let's be geniuses.
+An important part of this class is watching and criticizing the performance of fellow students.
 At times I will question those of you in the jury box about specific matters in the trial, or give you a chance to try some trial technique at issue.

-Black's Law #9: After every court appearance, a trial, an appeal, a motion, do a self-analysis of your performance.
-You know what you need to work on.
-Be brutal with yourself.
+Black's Law #9: After every court appearance, a trial, an appeal, a motion, do an autopsy of your performance.
+Find what you need to work on.
+Be honest with yourself.
 Willingly risk the judgment of strangers.
-Embrace those who tell you the truth about your weaknesses.
+Embrace those who tell you the truth about your faults.
 It is the only way to become the best.
 Be tougher on yourself than anyone else.
 Why be mediocre?
 Work to be the best.
 It is that last 5 to 10% which makes all the difference.
 When you lose, don't lose the message.

 A famous lawyer was in the middle of his argument when court recessed for the day.
 As well-wishers were congratulating him, he said: "Please don't tell me what's good about it – tell me what's wrong, so I don't repeat any mistakes tomorrow."
 After each trial, we will discuss the presentation and analyze the triumphs and failures.
 We should embrace failure, not run from it.
 Without mistakes there is no learning.
 Risk is required for future success, and with risk, always comes the specter of failure.
 When you stop taking risks, you accept mediocrity.
 Just like a football team analyzes tape, or the military debriefs after every battle, we will evaluate, and re-evaluate, and make changes to avoid chronic failure and create success.
 So check your ego at the door and honestly evaluate your performance.